 Background and key terms

-Private equity and venture capital essentially involve the investment of capital in a unquoted company, in return for an equity stake.
+Private equity and venture capital essentially involve the investment of capital into a unquoted company, in return for an equity stake.
 The investment is usually made on a medium to long-term basis.

-There can be some discrepancy with the terminology used in the sector.
-The term 'private equity' is often used to describe the industry as a whole and the term 'venture capital' can be used synonymously with 'private equity' to also cover all stages of investment.
-However, a distinction can be drawn with 'private equity' being used to refer to investment in more mature businesses and 'venture capital' being used to describe investment in business that are still in the early stages of development.
+There can be some inconsistency in how terminology is used within the sector.
+The term 'private equity' is often used to describe the industry as a whole, and the term 'venture capital' can be used synonymously with 'private equity' to also cover all stages of investment.
+However, a distinction can also be drawn between the two terms—with 'private equity' being used to refer to investment in more mature businesses and 'venture capital' being used to describe investment in business that are still in the early stages of development.

 Types of investment

-Private equity and venture capital finance can broadly take the form of:
+Investment within the private equity and venture capital sector can broadly take the form of:

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.